leonardtng/personal-website/README.md

 ![demo](src/assets/images/card.png)

+## ❗  Disclaimer
+While the website has already been deployed, the code in this repository is still in the process of optimisation, and I make regular updates to the code as often as I can.
+So if you would like to use any of the code but realise that it is not yet optimised, I apologise, do drop me a message and I'll work on it.

 ## ⭐  About this Website
 This website was built using React, Material-UI and TypeScript.

 ## 😊  Contact Me
-If you liked the website or just want to get in touch, email me at <a href="mailto:theleonardtng@gmail.com">theleonardtng@gmail.com</a> drop me a message at the various social media platforms listed at the bottom of my website.
+If you liked the website or just want to get in touch, email me at <a href="mailto:theleonardtng@gmail.com">theleonardtng@gmail.com</a> or drop me a message at the various social media platforms listed at the bottom of my website.
 Cheers.